cointobanks/lifetioncoin-docs/_includes/devdoc/example_testing.md

 {% autocrossref %}

-Dash Core provides testing tools designed to let developers test their applications with reduced risks and limitations.
+Lifetioncoin Core provides testing tools designed to let developers test their applications with reduced risks and limitations.

 {% endautocrossref %}